 Worldwide to date, the show has grossed over $731 million and welcomed more than 10 million guests.

-The Broadway cast stars Steffanie Leigh in the title role and Tony Award nominee Gavin Lee as Bert.
+The Broadway cast also features Tony Award nominee Gavin Lee as Bert.

 Mary Poppins, a co-production by Disney and Cameron Mackintosh, is based on P.L.
 Travers' stories and the classic 1964 Walt Disney film.
 The score boasts the film's Academy Award-winning music and lyrics by Richard M. Sherman and Robert B. Sherman, with new songs by Olivier Award winners George Stiles and Anthony Drewe.

 The stage production was created, in collaboration with Cameron Mackintosh, by Academy Award-winning screenwriter Julian Fellowes, who wrote the book; and Olivier Award-winning director Richard Eyre.

 For tickets, show information and performance schedule, visit MaryPoppins.com.